 Day 4: Sant Pere de Rodes & Wine Tasting

-Now you’re leaving the coastline and heading into the mountains.
-When you drive from Cadaques to Olot, you will take a mountainous road.
+For day 4, we suggest leaving the coastline and heading into the mountains.
+When you drive from Cadaques to the town of Olot, you will take a mountainous road.
+It’s curvy, but not scary.
 During the fall, the drive is stunning with all of the changing leaves and colors.

 →What to do in Sant Pere de Rodes Area

 The first is Celler Martin Faixo.
 You’ll see it as you begin to wind up the mountain.
-Another nearby winery where you can walk around the vineyard and see how the traditions are being extended into modern winemaking is Mas Estela, which is just a small jaunt out of the way (but it’s worth it!).
+Another nearby winery where you can walk around the vineyard and see how the traditions are being extended into modern winemaking is Mas Estela, which is a small jaunt out of the way, up the windy hill, but it’s worth it.

 →Where to stay

-You’ll end the day in Olot, to make it easy to tackle day 5 in Garroxta.
+You’ll end the day in Olot, so you’re close to the Garroxta area, where you’ll spend day 5.
 There aren’t a lot of top hotels in Olot, but we found Hotel Estacio on the edge of town to be modern, clean and convenient.
 There’s even a cafe underneath for an easy breakfast.

 →What to do in Garroxta

 La Fageda d’en Jordà is a beech forest that stands on a lava flow from the Croscat volcano.
-The trees grown up through the lava.
-It’s a very interesting walk, and mostly flat, so almost anyone can enjoy it.
+The trees grow up through the lava.
+It has very interesting walks, mostly flat, so almost anyone can enjoy it.
 The best time to visit the forest is during the fall when the leaves change color and light up the forest in bright reds and oranges.